cl4es/cl4es.github.io/_posts/2019-02-21-Cljinit-Woes.md

 ## What now?

 0. Stay calm! :-)
-1. Avoid repeatedly and recursively calling into methods of a class that is being initialized.
-This might even achieve better startup performance than before this regression
+1. Avoid repeatedly calling - and transitively calling back into - methods of a class that is being initialized.
+You might end up with better startup performance than before.
-2. Wait and see if we'll be able to fix some of the rougher corners in the runtime and compiler code.
+2. Wait and see if we'll be able to fix some of these rough corners.